ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

         is decidedly non-Newtonian at that point.
 If you want eccentricities, use ``a_100M`` and ``e_100M``, or preferably the outermost value above).

         For single-single GW captures, ``a_final`` and ``e_final`` are the semi-major axis and eccentricity that the GW capture formed at.
-For isolat-binary mergers, it's the last semi-major axis and eccentricity that were recorded in the cluster
+For isolat-binary mergers, it's the last semi-major axis and eccentricity that were recorded in the cluster.

 output.collision.log